Osinachi-Uro/Learn-With-Osinachi/Exercise 5/Exercise 5.md

 ## Task:

-You already have Github account, also setup a GitLab account if you don’t have one already.
+You already have a GitHub account.
+Also, set up a GitLab account if you don’t have one already.

-You already have an altschool-cloud-exercises projectrepo, clone the project to your local system.
+Create a repo, maybe personal project repo and clone that project to your local system.

-Setup your name and email in Git’s global config.
+Set up your name and email in Git’s global config.

 ## Instruction: